alipanahroshad-oss/email-politeness-corpus/README.md

 - Negative Face Saving

 The released implementation includes:

 - **Text-only** models that predict document-level politeness directly from the email text.
-- **Text + PredFA** models that combine the textual representation with aggregated predicted Face Act features (PredFA).
+- **Text + PredFA** models that combine the textual representation with aggregated Face Act features predicted by the FAC model.
-The experiments evaluate whether predicted Face Act information improves document-level politeness prediction compared with text-only models.
+- **Text + GoldFA (oracle)** models that combine the same textual representation with aggregated human-annotated Face Act features.

+For each setting, the OPR model is trained and evaluated using the corresponding FA representation.
 ---

 # Data